 So I decided to investigate.
 Here’s what I found out.

-Diana Baumrind, one of the founders of the modern parenting styles championed the Authoritative Parenting style.
+Parenting expert Diana Baumrind, championed the Authoritative Parenting style.
 Authoritative parents discipline in a “strict, consistent, and loving” way.
-But when asking which parenting style is preferred by child psychologists, we also see that some, like the “father of child psychology”, Sir Michael Llewellyn Rutter, prefer Attachment Parenting.
+But we also see that some, like the “father of child psychology”, Sir Michael Llewellyn Rutter, prefer Attachment Parenting.

 Other famous child psychologists include: